Ahmed Tijjani Mora

-Ahmed Tijjani Mora (born May 13, 1956) is a Nigerian pharmacist, academic, former Registrar and now Chairman of the Governing Council of Pharmacists Council of Nigeria.
+Ahmed Tijjani Mora (OON) (born May 13, 1956) is a Nigerian pharmacist, academic, former Registrar and now Chairman of the Governing Council of Pharmacy Council of Nigeria.
 He is the National President, Ahmadu Bello University Alumni Association.
 He was elected President of the Alumni Association in August 2015 at the Annual General Assembly (AGA) of the association.

 The assembly was attended by delegates from over 25 States.
 Prior to his election, he was the substantive Deputy National president of the association.

 He succeeded Princess Henrietta Ogan, the immediate past president of the association.
 He was the pioneer Director of Pharmaceutical Services in the Ministry of Health, Kaduna State and also the pioneer Dean of the Faculty of Pharmaceutical Sciences, Kaduna State University (KSU) since he joined the university in 2012.

 In addition to his contributions to the field of pharmacy and academics, he is also a pundit and health advocate.

-In May 2009, during the opening of the workshop on records management organized by the Pharmacists Council of Nigeria in the Northern region of Kaduna state, he lamented on the activities and incessant increased in numbers of unregistered patent medicine vendors and the risk it posed on the heath of the people in Kaduna State.
+In May 2009, during the opening of the workshop on records management organized by the then Pharmacists Council of Nigeria in the Northern region of Kaduna state, he lamented on the activities and incessant increased in numbers of unregistered patent medicine vendors and the risk it posed on the heath of the people in Kaduna State.

 Tijjani was among the top Northern professional published by Leadership Newspaper in September 2013.

 Background

 Tijjani Mora was born on 13 May 1956 to the family of the late Dr. Abdurrahman Mora in Zaria, a major city and a local government area in Kaduna State, Northern Nigeria.
-He attended Barewa College in Zaria where he obtained the West African School Certificate in 1974 before he received a bachelor's degree in Pharmacy from Ahmadu Bello University in 1978.
+He attended Barewa College in Zaria where he obtained the West African School Certificate in 1974 before he received a bachelor's degree in Pharmacy from Ahmadu Bello University, Zaria in 1978.

 He obtained an MBA from the same university in 1985 and a doctorate degree in management study from Usmanu Danfodiyo University.
 The MBA and PhD are with bias to Pharmaceutical Marketing and Drug Distribution respectively.

 Other courses were undergone at Administrative Staff College of Nigeria, Harvard University, Liverpool Hope University and National Institute of Policy and Strategic Studies for a Senior Executive Course (SEC 32/2010).

 He became a Fellow of the West African Postgraduate College of Pharmacists (FPC Pharm.) in 2002.

 Career

-He began his academic career in 1986 as a Lecturer II in the Department of Pharmaceutics and Pharmaceutical Microbiology, Ahmadu Bello University where he rose to the position of a Senior Lecturer in 2001.
+He began his academic career in 1986 as a Lecturer II in the Department of Pharmaceutics and Pharmaceutical Microbiology, Ahmadu Bello University, Zaria where he rose to the position of a Senior Lecturer in 2001.
 He was a member of the Faculty Board of Pharmaceutical Science in the Faculty between 1988 and 2003.

 In October 2003, he was appointed through the interview process as Registrar and chief executive officer of the Pharmacists Council of Nigeria.
 He held the position for 9 years.